gbayer-1/AZMLND_Capstone_Project/README.md

 ```

 ### PreProcessing
-The preprocessing of the data is defined in the prepare_data function in the train.py script.
+The preprocessing of the data is defined in the `prepare_data` function in the train.py script.
 Some categorical features have to be preprocessed before they can be handled by the machine learning models.
 - The columns Sex and ExerciseAngina are binary coded, with 1 for "male"/"yes" and 0 for "female"/"no" respectively.
 - The column ST_Slope is numerically encoded with 1 for "Up", 0 for "Flat" and -1 for "Down".
 - The columns for the ChestPainType and RestingECG features are one_hot encoded for the model.

 ## Automated ML
-*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment

 For the AutoML run I'm setting up a cluster with a vm size of `Standard_DS12_V2`, a maximum of 6 nodes and a minimum of 1 node.
 ```
 compute_config = AmlCompute.provisioning_configuration(vm_size='Standard_DS12_v2',